All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 What can I say about this book?
 I never planned it, but it has become one of my favorites in the Realm series.
-Originally, I planned three books featuring the heroes of what is now Book 1, 2 and 4 of the series.
-The other four gentlemen of the Realm would possibly have their own novellas.
+Originally, I planned four books..
+The other three gentlemen of the Realm would possibly have their own novellas.
 However, as I added more depth to those minor characters, soon I had a full-fledge series.

 The hero of A Touch of Honor is Lord Swenton (John Swenton), a baron living in Yorkshire.
-He joined the Realm after his father’s passing, under circumtances that become clearer as the novel progresses.
-He is the strong, quiet type that rarely smiles, so if one engenders the turning up of his lips, one has received a great gift.
+He joined the Realm after his father’s passing, under circumstances which become clearer as the novel progresses.
+He is the strong, quiet type who rarely smiles, so if one engenders the turning up of his lips, one has received a great gift.
 His mother deserted him and the previous baron.
 The former Lady Swenton lives on the Continent, where she is well known for her flamboyant ways and her love of art and artists.
-Swenton manages to reconnect with her when he became part of the Realm, but he never speaks of this woman he visits often as being his mother.
+Swenton managed to reconnect with her when he became part of the Realm, but he never speaks of this woman he visits often as being his mother.
 Many think she could be his lover.

 In Italy, Swenton calls upon Satiné’s residence, where he encounters Miss Isolde Neville.
 This is the woman his solicitor has hired as Miss Satiné’s companion.
 John has made it his business to know something of Satiné’s life and to keep a connection to the woman he admires.
 Although they do not know each other personally, Miss Neville regularly corresponds with him regarding Satiné’s household.
 He thinks of offering Miss Aldridge his hand, but Satiné’s does not immediately receive him upon his arrival.
 She claims to be ill, but, in truth, she is recovering from a pregnancy.
 She fell in love with a prince, who wooed her, seduced her, and left her.
 John agrees to assist her.
 He says he will claim the child as his, but he arrived too late for the child to be his legitimate heir.
 They will marry, and he will provide for Satiné and the child.